 I have decided that, just in time for Lent, I am going to fast.

-You might remember that several years ago, I accidently fasted from my iPhone after my cellular device slipped into a toilet.
+You might remember that several years ago, I accidentally fasted from my iPhone after my cellular device slipped into a toilet.
 It was not by intention to give up anything for that Lenten period, especially my iPhone, and certainly not for a whole week, which felt like forever.
 However, life happens.
 What I discovered during that torturous time was how attached I had become to checking, checking, checking.
 I had developed a little dependency issue.
 Once I became aware of my powerlessness, I was afraid a 12-step group might be in my future.
 As we all know, this is how addictions start—just a little here and there and before long, we can’t live without our favorite drug of choice, be it an iPhone, chocolate or watching reruns of NCIS.

 Anyway, the Lenten season is upon us and fasting has once again been forced upon me.
 Some people give up coffee, chocolate and even Facebook, but not me.
 I have given up power.